 It's time to end this insanity and take back our schools NOW!

 Restore Our Dignity!
-As non-jocks, the school administration has already identified us as the lowest-level student, good only for federal grant money, and we have already settled to the bottom of the student stratification scale.
+As non-jocks, the school administration has already identified us as the lowest-level student, our only value being the federal grant money our numbers require, and we have already settled to the bottom of the student stratification scale.
 But it's not enough that we've been relegated to the bottom rung of society.
 The administration wants to drive home the jock-superiority lesson and extinguish the last shred of our self-esteem by subjecting us to that mandatory daily humiliation: gym class.

-Gym class is where jocks hold court and for people like me, it means one thing: shame.
+Gym class is where jocks are king and, for people like me, it means one thing: shame.
 First there is the daily indignity of being chosen last for some random game and then there is the hour of abuse by my team mates as I stumble and fail to meet their expectations.
 And finally, there is the sense of helplessness and impotence as I try to escape this hopeless situation but am firmly and indignantly denied.

 Yes, I was always picked last.
 I don't know why.
 As far as I know, I was as graceful as any clumsy teenager.
 But I was probably much less enthusiastic.
 Although I didn't have strong feelings one way or the other, I had no real interest in playing.
 Our coach, a sullen, pot-bellied man, showed no interest in our class and just wanted us out of his hair as quickly as possible.

 The choosing of sides always went on until the only kids left were us.
-And neither team captain wanted any of us and they argued bitterly over having to accept any of us but grudgingly picked us, one by one, until only I was left.
-It's hard to describe how embarrassing it was to be forced on a team that didn't want me, every single day.
+Neither team captain wanted us and they argued bitterly over having to accept any of us but grudgingly picked us, one by one, until only I was left.
+And then there were the groans of disappointment from whichever team ended up with me.
+It's hard to express how depressing it was to be forced onto a team that didn't want me every single day.
 To be chosen last, and only chosen at all because the choosing had to go on until no one was left.
 To be utterly unwanted and despised.

-I wish I could say that we four untouchables had some sort of comradery and found solace in each other as a way to endure our shared shame but it wasn't like that.
-Each of so desperately wanted to avoid being chosen last that we would have gladly sabotaged each other to avoid that fate ourselves.
+I wish I could say that we four untouchables had some sort of comradery that helped us endure our shared shame but it wasn't like that.
+Each of us so desperately wanted to avoid being chosen last that we would have gladly sabotaged each other to avoid that fate ourselves.
 That's the way it is when you're in high school.